snabb/exim-geoipv6-dlfunc/README.md

 some other directory where Exim's local_scan.h is located (such as Exim build directory).

+RHEL/CentOS/etc. have the GeoIP library in `GeoIP-devel` package.

 You may want to alter some settings at the start of exim-geoipv6-dlfunc.c to suit your local needs.